Antenna testing and wireless certification

 What certifications will your device need?

-European and some non-European nations accept the CE Mark as a technical conformity with health and safety regulation.
+European and some non-European nations accept the CE Mark as a technical conformity with Health & Safety regulation.

-Every market will have unique requirements for devices launching.
+Every market will have unique requirements for devices launching – we can help whatever your location.

 Over-the-air testing is an essential element of any successful project and can help projects avoid costly delays.
 Over-the-air tests seek to provide manufacturers with a representative view of how a device will perform in the ‘wild’.
 The tests identify the impact of noise and detuning, the quality of the RF impedance matching and efficiency.
 RSE, TIS and efficiency are just three of the measures that carriers will assess.